Chrétien de Troyes

 At this point, it is important to repeat that none of the past interpretations of Chrétien's prologue have led to results.
 Scholarship is admittedly completely in the dark, even after developing "unstable conjectures" (Roach) from the general context.
 Even in recent years, an academic version of this blog has been rejected by several publishers because their reviewers seem to be reluctant in discarding so much of their learned apparatus.
 Nevertheless, neither has Philip's book been found to date, nor any lesser tale that could have served as Chrétien's source!
 Most scholars maintain that the grail symbolism was merely borrowed from the South to enhance the "Matter of Britain" and make the Arthurian tale of Perceval more mysterious.

 But with our new approach the origins of Chrétien's keyword graal take us straight to Catalonia, to Urgell in the Pyrenees, where we meet an illustrious family that used gradal over a century before the poet was born.
-The region confirms the "heretic" theme as indicated by Loomis and as we had proposed in earlier findings: In addition to the controversial Gerbert, it is where Bishop Felix of Urgell revived Adoptionism in the late 8th and early 9th century, which developed from the Arianism of the Visigoths that questions the divinity of Christ.
+The region confirms the "heretic" theme as indicated by Loomis and as we had proposed in earlier findings: In addition to the controversial Gerbert, it is where Bishop Felix of Urgell revived Adoptionism in the late 8th and early 9th century, which developed from the Arianism of the Visigoths and questions the divinity of Christ.
 It survived in Charlemagne's compromise of the "filioque" addition, which contributed to the separation (chism) of the Roman and Eastern Churches.